Skip to main content

 About Me

-I invite you to join me on this journey of exploration and discovery as we delve into the realms of entrepreneurship, software engineering, art, and the wonders of the world.
-Let’s embark on this exciting adventure together!
+I invite you to join me in exploring entrepreneurship, software engineering, art, and the wonders of life.
+Let’s take this journey together.

 As a Professional #

-I’ve worked at many startups, including Airbnb, Mesosphere (now known as D2IQ), Braze, and others.
+I’ve worked at several startups, including Airbnb, Mesosphere (now D2IQ), and Braze, among others.

-My professional journey began with a Canadian oil and gas company specializing in manufacturing instrumentation for oil and gas exploration.
-Our tools were designed to measure pressure, temperature, and other metrics within wells, withstanding extreme conditions for extended periods.
+My professional journey began at a Canadian oil and gas company that specialized in manufacturing instrumentation for exploration.
+Our tools measured pressure, temperature, and other metrics inside wells, often under extreme conditions for extended periods.

-In 2009, I joined a California-based company that provided telecom companies with mobile network telemetry tools and network optimization services.
-During my time there, I developed a highly optimized custom database, built an RPC system, and wrote the initial parser for Ericsson LTE layer two network data.
+In 2009, I joined a California-based firm providing mobile network telemetry and optimization services for telecom companies.
+While there, I developed a custom database, built an RPC system, and wrote the initial parser for Ericsson LTE layer two network data.
 The company was later acquired by Tektronix.

-In 2015, I joined Mesosphere, a company founded by two former Airbnb colleagues and the creator of Mesos.
-My role involved scaling the company, establishing the sales team, and laying the groundwork for the service organization.
+I joined Airbnb in 2013 as part of the data infrastructure team, contributing to various open-source initiatives, including Apache Mesos (where I became a PMC member), Chronos, SmartStack, and Kafka.
+In 2015, I moved to Mesosphere, founded by two former Airbnb colleagues and the creator of Mesos, to help scale the company, establish the sales team, and lay the groundwork for its service organization.

 You can find a copy of my résumé here.